danielhopkins/rearview/README.md

  1. Metric data is transformed into data structures for Ruby
  1. MRI SAFE mode processes are forked to execute the logic
  1. Monitor optionally raises an exception to indicate a failure based on the data
- 1. Any configured PagerDuty or Email alerts are sent
+ 1. Any configured alerting service or Email alerts are sent
  1. Job is re-scheduled